lachieggg/php-app/README.md

 For SSL/TLS, the keys and certs go in `docker/ssl/private` and `docker/ssl/certs` respectively.

-You can utilize the `scripts/` directory for creating RSA keypairs, and installing necessary dependencies for [Ubuntu](https://ubuntu.com/).
+You can utilize the `scripts/` directory installing necessary dependencies for [Ubuntu](https://ubuntu.com/).

 You may also want to edit the `docker/nginx/config/nginx.website.conf` file to set the IP address to be your server IP.